How to Move Your Site from Joomla to WordPress

 public $host = 'localhost'; public $user = 'cPanelusername_jmln1'; public $password = 'GVCIuBIj71UUBa'; public $db = 'cPanelusername_jmln1'; public $dbprefix = 'joom_';

 - Copy the database settings from the configuration.php file and complete the steps above to connect Joomla to WordPress ⤴.

 Once you have connected Joomla to your WordPress site, the last step is to select the content you wish to import.

 - From the WordPress Import Joomla (FG) screen, in the Behavior section, check off the boxes for which content you wish to import.

 - Click Import content from Joomla to WordPress.
-Once the import completes, there should be yellow sections on the page that show a confirmation of what was imported.
+Once the import completes, yellow sections on the page show a confirmation of what was imported.

 - Visit your WordPress site and refresh the page to see your Joomla content on your WordPress site.

 For additional information on using this plugin, please visit the developer's website: